 Is marijuana legal in Arizona?

 Both medical and recreational marijuana are legal in Arizona.
 The state legalized recreational (or “adult-use”) cannabis in 2020, with the Smart and Safe Arizona Act.
 Medical marijuana has been legal in the state since 2010, and has since created a thriving cannabis culture there.
+Both medical and recreational cannabis sales are permitted.

 How can I get my medical marijuana card in Arizona?